Meta Content Library

 API Access: Programmatic access for large-scale queries (Python or R via ICPSR's secure Virtual Data Enclave).

-Since Feb 2025, the Library includes all public Threads posts that meet the 1 k-follower rule; engagement metrics and OCR text-in-image search work for Threads too.
+, the Library includes all public Threads posts that meet the 1 k-follower rule; engagement metrics and OCR text-in-image search work for Threads too.
+Meta’s update shows the library now covers more surfaces, including Facebook Marketplace listings, Facebook and Instagram fundraisers, story highlights and gaming videos.

 Advanced Filtering: Keyword searches, engagement metrics, date ranges, and language filters.